Hems213/MyRepo/README.md

 All the APIs need access token.
 TO get access token please invoke
  * GET /auth/accessToken - This returns a access token that is valid for 1 hour and the token can be set in bearer for authorization
+    * For this API to work basic auth has to be provided in header.
-    * For the routes in /auth module, a basic auth has to be provide.
+    * For the routes in /auth module, a basic auth has to be provided.
     * Please check for valid username passwords in `authentication/index.js`

 ## Stats API (SS)